rpoleski/MulensModel/developers_board.md

     * anything from use cases that does not work yet -- see TODO.md file
     * plotting data in MulensData (also update PSPL tutorial)
     * interaction with fitting routines - see [list of them](https://arxiv.org/abs/1711.03329)
-    * caching of results in trajectory.py should stop at some point - if the user changes t\_0\_par or coords, there there is no point in remembering huge indexes (whole self.times)
+    * caching of results in trajectory.py should stop at some point - if the user changes t\_0\_par or coords, then there is no point in remembering huge indexes (whole self.times)
     * profile the code (python -m cProfile script.py)
     * Leap seconds library - [barycorrpy](https://arxiv.org/abs/1801.01634)
     * example on how to remove airmass trends